 Careful!
 Land border points with Egypt, Chad, Niger, Algeria and Sudan are closed.The only border crossing point, which is usually open, is the one with Tunisia, but it also has frequent closures, with variable durations, most of the time without prior notice.

-The security situation in Libya has been increasing lately throughout the country, by multiplying military confrontations between major rival groups, expanding terrorist groups, both in number and area of action, as well as the spectacular multiplication of crime group actions. organized - crimes, robberies, kidnappings for political or redemption purposes (foreign citizens being the main targets), arms trafficking, drugs or human beings.
+The security situation in Libya has been deteriorating recently throughout the country, with the proliferation of military confrontations between major rival groups, the expansion of terrorist groups, both in number and area of action, and the spectacular increase in the actions of crime groups. organized - crimes, robberies, kidnappings for political purposes or for ransom (foreign nationals being the main targets), arms trafficking, drugs or human beings.

 As a result of the civil war, it should be borne in mind that the majority of the population owns firearms and the incidents caused by the use of weapons in the public are frequent, either as a result of street quarrels, or in the context of religious or political events.